 Glucose molecules will permanently combine with proteins in the blood in a process called glycation.
-Affected proteins include albumin, the principal protein in the fluid portion of blood (serum), as well as other serum proteins and hemoglobin, the major protein found inside red blood cells (RBCs).
+These proteins include albumin, the principal protein in the fluid portion of blood (serum), as well as other serum proteins and hemoglobin, the major protein found inside red blood cells (RBCs).
 The more glucose that is present in the blood, the greater the amount of glycated proteins that are formed.
 These combined molecules persist for as long as the protein or RBC is present in the blood and provide a record of the average amount of glucose that has been present in the blood over that time period.

-How is it used?
+How is the test used?

 The A1c test is much more well-known and widely accepted because there are firm data that a chronically elevated A1c level predicts an increased risk for certain diabetic complications, such as problems with the eyes (diabetic retinopathy), possibly leading to blindness, kidney disease (diabetic nephropathy), and nerve damage (diabetic neuropathy).

-- Rapid changes in diabetes treatment – Fructosamine allows the effectiveness of diet or medication adjustments to be evaluated after a few weeks rather than months.
+- Rapid changes in diabetes treatment – fructosamine allows the effectiveness of diet or medication adjustments to be evaluated after a few weeks rather than months.

-- Shortened RBC life span – An A1c test will not be accurate when a person has a condition that affects the average lifespan of red blood cells (RBCs), such as hemolytic anemia or blood loss.
+- Shortened RBC life span – an A1c test will not be accurate when a person has a condition that affects the average lifespan of red blood cells (RBCs), such as hemolytic anemia or blood loss.
 When the lifespan of RBCs in circulation is shortened, the A1c result is falsely low and is an unreliable measurement of a person's average glucose over time.

 When is it ordered?

-Although not widely used, the fructosamine test may be ordered whenever a health practitioner wants to monitor a person's average glucose levels over the past 2 to 3 weeks.
+Although not widely used, the fructosamine test may be ordered whenever a healthcare practitioner wants to monitor a person's average glucose levels over the past 2 to 3 weeks.
 It is primarily ordered when a diabetic treatment plan is being started or adjusted in order to monitor the effect of the change in diet, exercise, or medication.

-Fructosamine levels also may be ordered periodically when a diabetic woman is pregnant or when a person has an illness that may change their glucose and insulin requirements for a period of time.
+Fructosamine levels also may be ordered periodically when a diabetic woman who has diabetes is pregnant or when a person has an illness that may change their glucose and insulin requirements for a period of time.
 The fructosamine test may be used when monitoring is required and an A1c test cannot be reliably used, as in cases of a shortened RBC life span or in some cases where the person being tested has an abnormal hemoglobin.

 What does the test result mean?

-Do I need to fast for a fructosamine test?No. Since it measures glycated protein and determines the average glucose over the past 2-3 weeks, the fructosamine test is not affected by food that you have eaten during the day.
+No. Since it measures glycated protein and determines the average glucose over the past 2-3 weeks, the fructosamine test is not affected by food that you have eaten during the day.
 It can be measured at any time during the day.